smart-on-fhir/cumulus-etl/docs/nlp.md

 (for example, Llama2 works well with two NVIDIA A100 GPUs).

 {: .note }
-Only LLama2 is supported right now, because that's the current best-in-class local LLM.
+Only LLama2 is supported right now.
 But Cumulus ETL uses the standard
 [Hugging Face inference interface](https://github.com/huggingface/text-generation-inference) as an abstraction layer, so integrating new local LLMs is a lightweight process.